cloudpandith/cloudpandith_datasets/README.md

-serdata[1-5].parquet: These are sample files containing data in PARQUET format.

-Number of rows in each parquet file: 1000
+Number of rows in each parquet and orc file: 1000

 column		column_name		hive_datatype